percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 the establishment of a secure DTLS association between each endpoint and the Key Distributor as shown the following figure.
-The DTLS association between endpoints and the Key Distributor will enable each endpoint to receive E2E key information, Key Encryption Key (KEK) information (i.e., EKT Key), and HBH key information.
+The DTLS association between endpoints and the Key Distributor will enable each endpoint to receive E2E key information, Key Encryption Key (KEK) information (i.e., EKTKey), and HBH key information.
 At the same time, the Key Distributor can securely provide the HBH key information to the Media Distributor.
 The key information summarized here may include the SRTP master key, SRTP master salt, and the negotiated